-- · Capital Assistance Scheme (CAS) grants
+- Capital Assistance Scheme (CAS) grants;

 - Capital Development reserves, which had built up under the guidance of the board over a number of years;

-- the Capital Advance Leasing Facility
+- the Capital Advance Leasing Facility:

 - the Housing Finance Agency

-Our Facilities Management team has expertise in the stock condition management of property and ensures preventative, cyclical and responsive building work is completed to attain the highest standards of quality for our tenants.
+Our Asset Management team has expertise in the stock condition management of property and ensures preventative, cyclical and responsive building work is completed to attain the highest standards of quality for our tenants.
 It also provides capacity and expertise to support local authorities with upgrade works within their property portfolio to facilitate reuse.
-In 2020, the team refurbished a total of 39 properties composed of 35 independent living units (mixture of houses and apartments) and 4 organisational units.
-In addition, they coordinated 18 room-to-improve projects across residential services.
-These include donor- supported initiatives such as room painting, garden improvements, etc. Finally, they completed 11 unscheduled building works projects and 36 building inspections.
+In 2021, the team refurbished a total of 25 properties.
+Finally, they completed 17 unscheduled building works projects.
+No building inspections took place due to concerns around Covid-19.

-Our Housing Management Service manages the allocations process of accommodation acquired by Dublin Simon Community in partnership with relevant Local Authority and other stakeholders for independent housing.
+Our Independent Housing Service manages the allocations process of accommodation acquired by us in partnership with relevant Local Authority and other stakeholders for independent housing.
 The team is experienced in all aspects of tenant/landlord/neighbourhood relations and provides the supports necessary to address any concerns/items that arise and to sustain clients in these tenancies.
-Of our 234 independent accommodation units, 83 are one-bedrooms, 65 are two-bedrooms, and 86 are three or more bedrooms.
+Of our 254 independent accommodation units, 90 are one-bedrooms, 74 are two-bedrooms, and 90 are three or more bedrooms.

-In 2020, 42 independent units were allocated to new tenants and at end of the year these housed a total of 62 people (34 single adults and 8 families).
-At end 2020, the total number of people (including tenants and other adults or children living with them) accommodated by Dublin Simon across 234 independent units was 660.
+In 2021, 14 independent units (9 single adults and 5 families) were allocated to new tenants and at end of 2021 these housed a total of 25 people.
+At end 2021, the total number of people (including tenants and other adults or children living with them) accommodated by Dublin Simon across 2 48 independent units was 617.